UAA Stock Price Today (July 2026) — Under Armour, Inc. Analysis & Key Metrics 2026-07-17

-Under Armour, Inc. (UAA) is trading at $5.50, up 3.38% today (as of May 2026).
-The stock continues to show pressure below major moving averages, attracting attention from investors looking for Consumer Cyclical growth opportunities.
+Under Armour, Inc. (UAA) is trading at $7.43, up 2.48% today (as of July 2026).
+The stock continues to show sustained strength above key moving averages, attracting attention from investors looking for Consumer Cyclical growth opportunities.

 Concise, actionable data for investors